natural connected prosperous

 Western Australia Electoral Commission (WAEC) - Local Government Elections (Information for Candidates and Electors) which includes eligibility and nomination instructions

 The Shire of Augusta Margaret River's Code of Conduct for Councillors, Committee Members and Candidates

-The Shire will host an information session for potential candidates on Tuesday, 24 August 2021 at 5.30pm in Margaret River Council Chambers.
+The Shire hosted an information session for potential candidates on Tuesday, 24 August 2021 at 5.30pm in Margaret River Council Chambers.